jennybc/stat545a-2013-hw06_ma-hui/README.md

   * Start a fresh RStudio session, make sure the above directory is the working directory, open `Makefile.R`, and click on "Source".
   * Alternatively, in a shell: `Rscript Makefile.R`.
   * When you run the pipeline the first time, you will get warnings about `file.remove()` trying to remove files that don't exist.
 That's OK.
 They will exist and will be removed and remade on subsequent runs.
-  * New files you should see after running the pipeline:
+  * New files you should see after running the pipeline (all in output folder):
     - [`Disaster_clean.tsv`](https://github.com/horsehuiting/stat545a-2013-hw06_ma-hui/blob/master/Disaster_clean.tsv)
     - [`barchart_DisasterbyContinent.png`](https://github.com/horsehuiting/stat545a-2013-hw06_ma-hui/blob/master/barchart_DisasterbyContinent.png)
     - [`boxplot_DisasterbyYear.png`](https://github.com/horsehuiting/stat545a-2013-hw06_ma-hui/blob/master/boxplot_DisasterbyYear.png)